NoTVLA: Semantics-Preserving Robot Adaptation via Narrative Action Interfaces: Task Descriptions

 \begin{description}

-\item[Stack Blocks Two Inverse] Using a previously seen instruction, stack two blocks in the inverse order.
-The order in instruction is inversed, also.
+\item[Stack Blocks Two Inverse] Stack two blocks in the inverse of a previously seen order, requiring the policy to reinterpret the ordering instruction rather than replay the training distribution.

-\item[Stack Random Color Blocks] Following a unseen color-order instruction, stack two random color blocks in the required order.
+\item[Stack Random Color Blocks] Following an unseen color-order instruction, stack two random color blocks in the required order.

-\item[Move Block Random Color Pad] Pick the colorful block and place it onto the correspondingly colored pad, matching color pairing and ensuring stable placement. \item[Stack Numberblocks Two] Pick the two specified number blocks and stack them in required numerical order, bottom to top. \item[stack random blocks two from three] Given three candidate blocks, randomly select any two and stack them in required order of color. \item[Place Block Flagpad] Pick the target block and place it onto the flag-marked pad, centered and fully supported. \item[Move Colorfulblock Colorfulpad] Pick the colorful block and place it onto the pad with the matching color pattern, aligning edges for stable contact. \item[Place Block Flagpad (choice)] From multiple pads, choose a flag-labeled pad and place the block there. \item[Place A2B Randomly] Pick an object from region A and place it at a random valid pose within region B, staying within bounds and avoiding obstacles. \end{description}
+\item[Move Block Random Color Pad] Pick the colorful block and place it onto the correspondingly colored pad, matching color pairing and ensuring stable placement. \item[Stack Numberblocks Two] Pick the two specified number blocks and stack them in required numerical order, bottom to top. \item[Stack Random Blocks Two From Three] Given three candidate blocks, select the two specified by the instruction and stack them in the required color order. \item[Place Block Flagpad] Pick the target block and place it onto the flag-marked pad, centered and fully supported. \item[Move Colorful Block Colorful Pad] Pick the colorful block and place it onto the pad with the matching color pattern, aligning edges for stable contact. \item[Place Block Flagpad (choice)] From multiple pads, choose a flag-labeled pad and place the block there. \item[Place A2B Randomly] Pick an object from region A and place it at a random valid pose within region B, staying within bounds and avoiding obstacles. \end{description}